 The Legal Studies Major is under the academic supervision of the Berkeley Law faculty.
 The core faculty of the Jurisprudence and Social Policy Program have a special responsibility for program oversight and for teaching in the program.
 Other members of the law faculty teach Legal Studies courses, however, some on a regular basis.
 In addition, in any given semester, visiting faculty members can usually be found teaching in the program.

-Associate Dean and Chair of the Jurisprudence and Social Policy Program and the Legal Studies Program, Professor of Law in the Jurisprudence and Social Policy Program and Professor of Political Science.
+Associate Dean and Chair of the Jurisprudence and Social Policy Program and the Legal Studies Program, Stefan A. Riesenfeld Professor of Law and Professor of Sociology

 Legal Studies Director